raganwald/raganwald.github.com/_posts/2018-09-08-practical-use-for-the-y-combinator.md

 tags: [allonge,recursion]
 ---

+**This essay has been incorporated into [Why Y?
+Deriving the Y Combinator in JavaScript](http://raganwald.com/2018/09/10/why-y.html)**

+---

 The [Y Combinator] is an important result in theoretical computer science.
 A famous technology investment firm and startup incubator takes its name from the Y Combinator, likely because the Y Combinator acts as a kind of "bootstrap" to allow a function to build upon itself.

 [Y Combinator]: https://en.wikipedia.org/wiki/Fixed-point_combinator